-As a further example, the NXP i.MX6 supports up to four bootloader copies when booting from NAND flash.
+The NXP i.MX6 supports up to four bootloader copies when booting from NAND flash.
 The ROM code will try each copy in turn until it finds one which is readable without uncorrectable ECC errors and has a correct header.
 By using the trait of NAND flash that interrupted writes cause ECC errors and writing the first page (containing the header) last, the bootloader images can be replaced one after the other, while ensuring that the system will boot even in case of a crash or power failure.